-The Partnership participates in the Local Government Pension Scheme, administered locally by Dundee City Council which is a funded defined benefit final salary scheme meaning that the Partnership and employees pay contributions into a fund, calculated at a level intended to balance the pension's liabilities with investment assets.
+The Partnership participates in the Local Government Pension Scheme, administered locally by Dundee City Council which is a funded defined benefit scheme providing benefits based on career average earnings.
+The Partnership and employees pay contributions into a fund, calculated at a level intended to balance the pension's liabilities with investment assets.